MRCIEU/CheckSumStats/README.md

 This package exploits three groups of SNPs: 1) **A MAF 1KG reference set**.
-This is a set of 2297 SNPs that have the same minor allele across the 1000 genomes super populations and that have a minor allele frequency between 0.1 and 0.3.
-These SNPs are used to check for allele frequency errors; 2) **GWAS catalog top hits**.
+This is a set of 2297 SNPs that have the same minor allele across the 1000 genomes super populations and that have a minor allele frequency between 0.1 and 0.3; 2) **GWAS catalog top hits**.
 These are SNPs in the GWAS catalog that are strongly associated with the outcome trait of interest; and 3) the **exposure SNPs** or genetic instruments for the exposure of interest.

 The package performs 4 types of checks: